mopidy/mopidy/docs/changelog/index.md

   only have a year and a month in their date tag, and such files were previously rejected.

-- Types: Removed `mopidy.types.Date`, `mopidy.types.Year`, and
+- Types: Deprecated `mopidy.types.Date`, `mopidy.types.Year`, and
   `mopidy.types.DateOrYear`.
 They are replaced by a single [`mopidy.types.ReleaseDate`][mopidy.types.ReleaseDate] type, covering all three supported date formats.
+The old names remain importable, but they are now `str` subclasses instead of `NewType`s, so they are not assignable to `ReleaseDate` and using them will fail type checking.
+At runtime they still behave as strings, and instantiating them emits a `DeprecationWarning`.
+They will be removed in a future release.

 - Audio: [`convert_tags_to_track()`][mopidy.audio.tags.convert_tags_to_track]
   now raises [`ScannerError`][mopidy.exceptions.ScannerError] if the tags can't